• Skip to main content

 Less: Closing balance Rs.5000/-

-Thus, the Sale of Land is equal to Rs.3500/-
+Hence, the Sale of Land is equal to Rs.3500/-

-The Funds statement helps analyze the changes in the financial soundness of business over a while.
+The Funds statement helps analyze the changes in the financial soundness of a business over a while.
 The analysis is done by monitoring the firm’s inflow and outflow of funds.

 It considers business transactions that are financial in nature.
 Also, the impact of these transactions on the working capital.